MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 ---
 title: "Quickstart: Create a skillset in the Azure portal"
 titleSuffix: Azure AI Search
-description: In this portal quickstart, use the Import Data wizard to generate searchable text from images and unstructured documents.
+description: Learn how to use the Import Data wizard to generate searchable text from images and unstructured documents.
 Skills in this quickstart include OCR, image analysis, and natural language processing.

 manager: nitinme
 author: HeidiSteen